 Enumeration Value Description thin This value indicates that only the minimal amount of information is represented in the OVAL Results.
-Specifically: • The definition_id property of DefinitionType will be included. • The result property of DefinitionType will be included. • The criteria property of DefinitionType will not be included.
-The collected_objects and system_data properties, of the system_characteristics property in SystemType, will not be included. full This value indicates that a full detailed result of information is represented in the OVAL Results.
 Specifically: The definition_id property of DefinitionType will be included.
 The result property of DefinitionType will be included.
+The criteria property of DefinitionType will not be included.
+The collected objects and system data properties, of the Ine corrected_objects and system_data properties, of the system_characteristics property in SystemType, will not be included. full This value indicates that a full detailed result of information is represented in the OVAL Results.
+Specifically: The definition_id property of DefinitionType will be included.
+The result property of DefinitionType will be included.
 The criteria property of DefinitionType will be included.
 The collected_objects and system_data properties, of the system_characteristics property in SystemType, will be included.
-The relate (6.4% is a resistable to the first with the collected and believe to and the collected and system and the collected and systemType.
 The value 'full' is equivalent to 'thin' with the collected_objects and system_data properties, of the system_characteristics property in SystemType, included.